RobertoZanolli/RobertoZanolli.github.io/swe-blog/content/posts/relax.md

 this results in a mean wait time of 15 minutes.
-- if i go first, i will take 3 minutes to dry my hair, so i will wait 0 minutes and she will wait 3 minutes. this results in a mean wait time of 1.5 minutes. therefore, by applying the sjf algorithm, we minimize our average waiting time and both get to enjoy dry hair faster.
+- if i go first, i will take 3 minutes to dry my hair, so i will wait 0 minutes and she will wait 3 minutes. this results in a mean wait time of 1.5 minutes. therefore, by applying the sjf algorithm, we minimize our average waiting time and both get to enjoy dry hair faster (response time its the same we just have less MWT).

 ## back to reality